 On the other hand, Zuckerberg, Musk, and Jobs have become household names.
 We know that Facebook’s CEO wears the same shirt every day to eliminate “frivolous” decision-making.
-Robert Downey Jr. reportedly modelled his portrayal of Iron Man on the Tesla and SpaceX founder.
+Robert Downey Jr. reportedly modeled his portrayal of Iron Man on the Tesla and SpaceX founder.

 And Apple’s late founder and creative genius?
-Well, he’s reached near mythical status.
+Well, he’s reached near-mythical status.

 So how do some CEOs achieve fame while others lead successful, but private lives as the top dog?

 1. Staggering Net Worth

 Let’s get the easiest one out of the way.
 Sometimes, CEOs become household names because they also happen to be wildly wealthy.
 If you wind up on enough lists of the world’s richest people, the public is bound to remember your name – especially when there’s a number with many digits right after it.